Electricity Price Review

 Diagram showing the progress of establishing community level support services pilot programmes

-The Support for Energy Education in Communities (SEEC) Programme has been established to fund community-level energy education to help households in need.
-The programme aims to progressively link and expand existing support services to establish a nationwide network of organisations offering credible, independent, electricity-specific advice and support services to those in energy hardship.
+The Support for Energy Education in Communities (SEEC) Programme was established to help households in need by funding frontline community-level organisations to provide credible, independent, electricity-specific advice and support services to those experiencing energy hardship.

-Nearly $8 million of funding is available over four years through the Programme’s funding rounds.
-Eligible groups, businesses and organisations can apply for funding to expand the capacity of existing energy hardship initiatives, pilot a new scheme, or deliver related training.
-The Programme also includes funding for the selected projects to further provide households with low-cost energy-saving equipment.
+Funding is used to expand the capacity of existing energy hardship initiatives, pilot a new scheme, or deliver related training.
+The Programme also includes funding for the selected projects to further provide households with low-cost energy-saving equipment, such as LED lightbulbs.

 Support for Energy Education in Communities Programme